 I even recorded how I had made these gemstone necklaces, just for you all!
 It’s a macrame pouch that holds these rocks in place.
 Don’t worry, they are easier to make than they look.
 I just whipped up 12 in no time, you can surely make one without trouble.

 Step 1: Gather materials.
-You will need embroidery floss, pliers, gemstones – if you don’t have a stockpile like I do, you can get a tumbled stone mix from Amazon, pony beads (mine from Cousin), crystal teardrop beads (mine from Cousin Jewelry Basics), jump rings, headpins and scissors.
+You will need embroidery floss (I love the tie dye pack!), gemstones – if you don’t have a stockpile like I do, you can get a tumbled stone mix from Amazon, pony beads (mine from Cousin), crystal teardrop beads (similar here), jump rings, 3″ headpins and scissors.
+A 3-in-1 Tool is also helpful for making the crystal charm drops!

 A special thank you to Cousin for working with me on this project!